symfony/ux/src/LiveComponent/doc/index.rst

 property and then re-render the component when they do?
 Definitely!
 And *that* is where live components really shine.

-Add an inputs to the template:
+Add an input to the template:

 .. code-block:: twig